Decision number one is whether to hire an individual or a housecleaning

 What other types of payments or benefits do you provide?
-Below, we show
+The figure below

-percentages of respondents who provide several types of payments other
+shows percentages of respondents who provide several types of payments

 How do you rate your housecleaner?
-We asked the respondents to rate their
+We asked respondents to rate their employees

-employees on doing work properly, neatness, promptness/arriving on time,
+on doing work properly, neatness, promptness/arriving on time, and overall

-and overall performance.
-Below, we report the combined results for all
+performance.
+The figure below reports the combined results for all household

-household workers in the 220 surveyed households.
-Compared to the average
+workers in the surveyed households.
+Compared to the average scores from

-scores from consumers who rated housecleaning companies, the ratings of
+consumers who rated housecleaning companies, the ratings of individuals

-What problems have you had with household workers in the past?
-Fifty-eight
+What problems have you had with household workers?
+About half of our surveyed

-percent of our subscribers who employ individual housecleaners reported
+consumers who employ individual housecleaners reported having problems

 Do you have an explicit agreement with your housecleaner regarding transportation

 expenses, vacation and holiday pay, and other aspects of employment?
-Sixty-nine
+Seventy-six

 percent had no agreement, and only a handful of respondents had written